meta-introspector/git-submodules-rs-nix/docs/sops/SOP_Creating_Documentation.md

 *   **Examples**: Include code snippets or command examples to illustrate concepts.
 *   **Maintainability**: Keep documents focused on single topics to make them easier to update.
 *   **Accessibility**: Ensure documentation is easy to find and navigate.
+*   **Review and Approval**: Establish a clear process for reviewing and approving SOPs to ensure accuracy, quality, and consensus among team members.

 ## 5. How This SOP Was Created